PERFECTLY IMPERFECT PERFECTIONIST

 It’s that cringe feeling of knowing that you allowed an issue to take that much control of you.
 It’s knowing that you lost sight of who you were and more importantly, “Who’s” you were.

-So, what did you think?
+So, what do you think?
 Was this helpful?
 What did I miss?
 How are you struggling with anger?
-Do you disagree with any of the aforementioned points?
+Do you disagree with any of the points above?
 Which point registered with you the most?
 Let me know in the comments below.
-Subscribe to the blog and as always, thanks for your support.
+Subscribe to the blog, and as always, thanks for your support.
+Kevin D. Jones, Sr. (@kevindjonessr)

 18 Comments